devchrisd/iLyrics/Readme.txt

 SETUP:

-- Apache or the webserver user/group must have permission to create/modify file in resource/ (lyric/, audio/, and cover/ ).
+- Apache or the webserver user/group must have permission to create/modify file in music_resource/ (lyric/, audio/, and cover/ ).
 Use command: sudo chown www:www [dir]
-- Build up database with sql script in config/database_setup.sql
+- Build up database with sql script in setup/database_setup.sql
 - create user 'developer' in mysql: mysql> create user 'developer'@'localhost' identified by 'ppp';
 	mysql> grant all on media.* to 'developer'@'localhost';
 	mysql> flush privileges;

-- Run [sitename_iLyrics]/iLyrics_controller.php?action=lib_refresh to scan the resource audio / lyrics and cover folder to setup database
+- Run [sitename_iLyrics]/iLyrics_controller.php?action=lib_refresh to scan the music_resource audio / lyrics and cover folder to setup database